leoliu0605/rust-notes/README.md

+# Rust Notes

+This is the repository of quick study notes for the [Rust Book](https://doc.rust-lang.org/stable/book/).

+## Cargo Commands

 - `cargo new <project-name>` for binary project and with `--lib` for library project
 - `cargo init` to initialize a new cargo project in an existing directory
   - also works with `--lib` flag